Regularity and inverse theorems for uniformity norms on compact abelian groups and nilmanifolds: Ultraproducts of nilspaces, and an outline of the main proof

 Let us now outline the proof of Theorem \ref{thm:reglem-intro}, and especially our use of ultraproducts.
 We argue by contradiction, supposing that there is a sequence of 1-bounded Borel functions $f_i:\ns_i\to\mb{C}$ that disproves the theorem (thus for some $\epsilon>0$ and real numbers $N_i\to\infty$ as $i\to\infty$, for each $i$ the required decomposition fails for $f_i$, $\epsilon$ and $N_i$).
 We then consider the 1-bounded function $f=\lim_\omega f_i:\mf{X}\to\mb{C}$, and analyze this using results on cubic couplings from \cite{CScouplings}.
-To detail this further, we need to recall the definition of a cubic coupling, and for this purpose we first have to recall the following notation from \cite{CScouplings}.
+To detail this further, we need to recall the notion of a cubic coupling.
+To this end we first recall the following notation from \cite{CScouplings}.